tpascarella/sr50/docs/spending/index.md

 ### - References

-- The above data comes from the [Consumer Expenditures Report](https://www.bls.gov/opub/reports/consumer-expenditures/2020/pdf/home.pdf) from the Bureau of Labor Statistics.
+- This data comes from the [Consumer Expenditures Report](https://www.bls.gov/cex/csxreport.htm) from the US Bureau of Labor Statistics.

 ---
 <Slogan/>